ARTICLES

 Image via @howestheflorist

-Textural bouquets will definitely continue to trend in the coming years.
+Textural bouquets will continue to trend in the coming years.
 Fusing unique, rare flowers with different materials and embellishments is a great way to personalize floral gifts.
-From feathers, seashells, and broaches to pine cones, dried flowers, and Dogwood branches, layered textures give floral arrangements extra dimension and movement.
+From feathers, seashells, and broaches to pine cones, dried flowers, and Dogwood branches, layered textures give floral arrangements an extra touch and character.

 Textured Bouquet